 Holding the business’ cost of debt, capital structure, and tax rate the same, we see that WACC would increase.
 The opposite is also true (i.e., a decreasing Re would cause WACC to decrease).

-From a business’s perspective, rising risk-free rates can be stressful.
-The company is under pressure to meet higher required return rates from investors.
-Thus, driving stock prices up and meeting profitability projections become high priorities.
+From a business’s perspective, rising risk-free rates can be problematic.
+The company might have to adjust its internal investment policies to meet higher required rates of return demanded by investors.

-Below is a chart of historical U.S. 3-month T-bill rates:
+Below is a chart of historical U.S. 10-year T-note rates:

-T-bills fell as low as 0.01% during the 1940s and 2010s and rose as high as 16% during the 1980s.
-High T-bill rates usually signal prosperous economic times when private sector companies are performing well, meeting earnings targets, and increasing stock prices over time.
+T-notes fell as low as 0.52% during the Covid pandemic and rose as high as 15.84% during the early 1980s.
+High T-notes rates usually signal prosperous economic times when private sector companies are performing well, meeting earnings targets, and increasing stock prices over time.

 Thank you for reading CFI’s guide on Risk-Free Rate.
 To learn more about related topics, check out the following CFI resources: